SoK-PPDS/SoK-PPDS.github.io/evaluation_results.md

 | DP-MERF     | 73.6 | 73.7 | 71.7         | 62.9          | 62.8        | 60.8         | 68.3       | 38.7          | 73.2 | 29.6     | 46.7    | 62.0 | 48.9    | 105.8 | 5.1 |
 | DP-Sinkhorn | 70.2 | 67.8 | 71.5         | 48.9          | 56.1        | 61.2         | 66.4       | 28.5          | 70.0 | 27.7     | 25.8    | 40.0 | 38.9    | 164.0 | 4.9 |
 | DPGEN       | 80.2 | 84.6 | 78.6         | 79.6          | 59.2        | 59.1         | 77.1       | 69.6          | 74.0 | 45.5     | 76.7    | 75.8 | 81.3    | 12.2  | 7.3 |

+### Hyper-Parameters

+We list out the sets of hyper-parameters we experimented with for each combination of approach and scenario, as well as the best set of hyper-parameter obtained following the procedure described in [Evaluation Setups](./evaluation_setups.md).